Ledger Agent for Agentic AI-Powered General Ledger Experience

 • Inquiry on Average Daily Balances and Budget Balances are not supported in this phase.

-• Language: English only in this phase.
+• Natural language conversation is English-only in this phase.

 • Users are unable to retrieve or resume a conversation once it’s closed.